 Healthy Control: The Economy of Wellnesshttps://www.chutegerdeman.com/wp-content/uploads/2020/01/Core_post_header2-1.jpg1440428Chute GerdemanChute Gerdemanhttps://secure.gravatar.com/avatar/27b8b1d5d4480e694e1d763231b8e868?s=96&d=mm&r=g

-The wellness part of our lives has to quite simply, fit in.
-Some of us are better at prioritizing wellness (mental, physical, and otherwise) than others but either way; wouldn’t a little help be nice?
+The wellness part of our lives has to quite simply fit in.
+Some of us are better at prioritizing wellness (mental, physical, and otherwise) than others.
+Either way, wouldn’t a little help be nice?
 Something that allows us to better incorporate important aspects of wellness into our existing lives?
 We’ve identified a few brands working to give us more of the control we seek in some form or another.

 Get Confident Get Moving